Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 To summarize, we'll break it down to the following steps:

-- [Create an Agent](#create-an-agent) to interact with the Internet Computer
+- [Request a connection](#request-a-connection) to interact with the Internet Computer via Plug
 - [Create an Actor](#create-an-actor) to interact with the Canister
 - [Consume the Canister endpoint data](#consume-the-canister-endpoint-data)

-## Create an agent 🕵🏻‍♀️
+## Request a connection 🔌

 An Agent is required to talk to the Canister.

-In the `app.js`, after the connection being granted, we'll call the `createAgent` by passing a whitelist (a list of allowed Canister ids).
+In the `app.js`, after the connection being granted, an agent is automatically created.

+We call the `requestConnect` by passing a whitelist (a list of allowed Canister ids).

 For our use-case case we use a single Canister id to represent the `NNS/UI`.